 Once in a safe place, SEED attempted to negotiate with their employer to assert their rights to their pay and safe return home.
 SEED argued for their human and economic rights under their employment contract, under the Iraqi Labor Law, and under the new Anti-Trafficking Law passed in July 2019, to be respected.
 SEED also sought to resolve the issue by appealing to the employer’s human compassion, economic interests, etc. However, after numerous letters and meetings with the employer, there was no resolution.

-SEED coordinated with local authorities including the KRG’s law enforcement agency responsible for assisting victims of trafficking, and the Indian Consulate to support Vikram and his colleague to achieve their ultimate goal – to return home to their families in India.
+SEED coordinated with local authorities including the Kurdistan Regional Government’s law enforcement agency responsible for assisting victims of trafficking, and the Indian Consulate General to support Vikram and his colleague to achieve their ultimate goal – to return home to their families in India.

 Ultimately, SEED was able to help Vikram and his colleague achieve this goal and more.
 Not only did SEED and its partners secure the documents necessary for their travel home and payment for flights back to India by the company they once worked for, SEED was also able to get them payment for their unpaid labor and the back pay owed for the months they were denied work.